 The RCA seemed to take forever, we had sporadic updates but no one would tell us what was going on.
 The investigation 60 day deadline was breached and then extended to 90 days as the case was said to be "very complex" On March 6th 2018 we were finally sent the RCA in hard copy only (so we had to scan and photocopy) and an invitation to go and talk about the report at 2.00 pm on March 14th, we duly accepted and spent the time in between, day and night, pouring over the 67 page report.
 At first sight it seemed thorough enough, but when read in detail, it threw up numerous, troubling questions.

 We arrived at the Trust in good time on 14th and at 2.00 pm were taken to a meeting room.
-It wasn't ready and we helped them to arrange chairs and tables for everyone to sit on.
+It wasn't ready and we helped them to arrange chairs and tables for everyone to sit on and to arrange water for the table.
 There were 5 of us and there was due to be 6 members of the Trust team including 4 consultants, Dr Clare Redfearn, Dr Anastasia Goumenou, Dr Abigail Price and Dr Kwok Sean Mun, a corporate governance officer Annie Oakley, who was the meeting Chair and a midwife coordinator Karen Keatley; this was a very big meeting.
 One of the consultants turned up 10 minutes late and Dr Mun the neonatologist and joint lead investigator was still at William Harvey Hospital 40 miles away and eventually arrived an hour late, we had to start without him.

 It was from this point that we all knew what we had suspected for a long time, Harry's birth and what had surrounded it had been covered up and we were determined to discover the truth.

 The morning after our March 14th meeting, we were so disillusioned by what we had seen and heard that we reported Harry's death to the coroner ourselves (HERE), we added a note to say that the Trust had also promised to report it, but that we had little faith they would actually do so and that we thought their investigation was a cover up.
-We were right, we had to chase the Medical Director twice, he eventually said if it hadn't been done, he would do it himself.
-It wasn't until April 20th that the Trust finally reported Harry's death to the coroner well over 5 weeks after they had promised to do so and 23 weeks after Harry had died.,
+We were right, we had to chase the Medical Director twice.
+He eventually said if it hadn't been done, he would do it himself.
+It wasn't until April 20th 2018 that Dr Sean Kwok Mun from the Trust finally reported Harry's death to the coroner.
+This was well over 5 weeks after they had promised to do so and 23 weeks after Harry had died.,

 Soon after the meeting we received a list of questions that we had posed and also questions that had been raised by the local Clinical Commissioning Group (CCG) in the form of a grid.
-There were numerous unanswered questions but at that time the Trust were promising answers.
+There were numerous unanswered questions but at that time, the Trust were still promising answers.

 We had heard about the Healthcare Safety Investigation Branch (HSIB) and we sent the details of Harry's case to them.
 Harry was born too early for their new maternity investigations, these started in April 2018, so we had to make a very good case indeed.
 Following a raft of emails, telephone calls and us giving enough evidence to them to persuade them that there was national learning to come from Harry's case, they agreed to take Harry's case on as a national investigation.
 They started their investigation in late May 2018.